muldjord/skyscraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`

 #### region="wor"
 Adds the specified region to the top of the existing default internal region priority list.
-Read more about regions [here](REGIONS.md).
 Only one region is supported with this configuration.
 To overwrite the internal default region priority list entirely check [here](CONFIGINI.md#regionprioseuusssukworjp).

+Note!
+Read more about how regions are handled in general [here](REGIONS.md).

 ###### Allowed in sections
 `[main]`, `[<PLATFORM>]`